Brad Cohen

 Front of the Class: The "Hallmark Hall of Fame" movie

-FRONT OF THE CLASS, a new "Hallmark Hall of Fame" presentation starring Patricia Heaton ("Everybody Loves Raymond"), Treat Williams ("Everwood") and Jimmy Wolk ("The Spiral Project"), aired on CBS Television Networks on December 7, 2008.
-The drama is based on the true story written by Brad Cohen (Wolk) who, after being challenged by Tourette's syndrome from a very young age, defies all odds to become a gifted teacher.
+FRONT OF THE CLASS, the "Hallmark Hall of Fame" presentation starring Patricia Heaton ("Everybody Loves Raymond"), Treat Williams ("Everwood") and Jimmy Wolk ("The Spiral Project"), will air on CBS Television Networks on February 6, 2010.
+The drama is based on the true story written by Brad Cohen who, after being challenged by Tourette's syndrome from a very young age, defies all odds to become a gifted teacher.
+Brad reminds us all that dreams can come true!

 keep reading..